ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/tag-manager-intro.md

 {: #tags }

 Tags are actually what is injected into your site.
-The contents of each tag can vary, but in a sence you can inject html into your site and with it, you can even inject css and javascript too.
+The contents of each tag can vary, but in a sense you can inject html into your site and with it, you can even inject css and javascript too.

 If you need to inject a piece of html code you can do it.

 If you need to add Google Analytics, guess what?
-There is build in support for that and many other Google services as well as 3rd party ones.
+There is built- in support for that and many other Google services as well as 3rd party ones.

-If you don't want to use the build in Analytics, then you can use a custom html and make it yourself.
+If you don't want to use the built- in Analytics, then you can use a custom html and make it yourself.

 There are some limitations to this however.
 From experimentation you cannot inject anything you want.